OpenDreamKit/OpenDreamKit/README.md

   documentation, websites, or other relevant documents); see e.g.
   [WP5/D5.1/report.tex](WP5/D5.1/report.tex) or
   [WP2/D2.1/report.tex](WP2/D2.1/report.tex).

+  The use of pictures and other visual material is strongly recommended.

 - Defining authorship is tricky, as most deliverable involve close collaboration with the community, and the report is often written by